gatperdut/bg-partner/README.md

 ## Acknowledgments

-Though implemented from scratch, this project draws heavy inspiration from [BG2RadarOverlay](https://github.com/tapahob/BG2RadarOverlay) and [EEEx's documentation](https://eeex-docs.readthedocs.io/en/latest/).
+Though implemented from scratch, this project draws heavily from [BG2RadarOverlay](https://github.com/tapahob/BG2RadarOverlay) and [EEEx's documentation](https://eeex-docs.readthedocs.io).

 ## Quickstart

 Go to [releases](https://github.com/gatperdut/bg-partner/releases) and download the version for your OS into your game folder.

 Run the executable after reading these next sections.